Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: LLM-as-a-judge Evaluation Details

-To validate the reliability of our automated judge (DeepSeek-V3.2), we conducted a meta-evaluation on a random subset of 51 samples.
-An expert annotator manually reviewed the preference pairs to establish a gold standard.
+To validate the reliability of our automated judge (DeepSeek-V3.2), we scaled up our meta-evaluation to a random subset of 100 samples.
+To establish a robust human baseline, the preference pairs were manually reviewed by an expert annotator.

 The analysis reveals a high degree of alignment between the automated judge and the human expert.
-Specifically, DeepSeek-V3.2 achieved an accuracy of 88.2\% and a Cohen's Kappa coefficient of 0.78, indicating "substantial agreement" \citep{landis1977measurement}.
-This confirms that the automated judge accurately captures the nuances of temporal state conflicts and serves as a reliable proxy for human preference \citep{zheng2024judging} in our experiments.
+Specifically, DeepSeek-V3.2 achieved an accuracy of 75.0\% and a Cohen's Kappa coefficient of 0.607, indicating substantial agreement \citep{landis1977measurement}.
+This strong correlation confirms that the automated judge serves as a robust proxy for human preference \citep{zheng2024judging, li-etal-2025-generation} in evaluating temporal conflicts.

 Furthermore, the confusion matrix (Table \ref{tab:human_eval_matrix}) reveals that the automated judge exhibits a conservative tendency.
-In 3 cases where the human expert judged DZ-TDPO as the winner (Win), the model judged it as a loss (Loss).
-Conversely, the model rarely "hallucinates" a win (only 1 case where Human=Loss but Model=Win).
-This suggests that our SOTA results reported in the main paper are likely lower-bound estimates, as the automated judge is stringent in awarding wins.
+In 6 cases where the human expert judged DZ-TiDPO as the winner (Win), the model judged it as a loss (Loss), suggesting a higher sensitivity to minor structural imperfections that humans might overlook.
+Conversely, the model rarely hallucinates a win (only 3 false positives where Human=Loss but Model=Win).
+Notably, the automated judge awarded fewer total Wins (44) than the human expert (48).
+This suggests that our SOTA results reported in the main paper are likely lower-bound estimates, as the automated judge is stringent in awarding victories.